MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-install-the-samples-used-in-this-section.md

 ---
-title: "Install the Samples Used in This Section"
+title: "Install the samples used in this section"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer